 TRIAL LOCATION: Hidden Valley High School 651 Murphy Creek Rd, Grants Pass, OR 97527

-Trial Hosts: Nose Work Detectives (Tracey) Pawsitive Dog of Southern Oregon (Brian)
+Trial Hosts: Nose Work Detectives Pawsitive Dog of Southern Oregon

-Entry Cost: NW3 $130 per dog and handler team Elite: $150 per dog and handler team Payable to Nose Work Detectives by check
+Entry Cost Level 1: $65 per dog and handler team Level 2: $75 per dog and handler team

-Registration Method: All registration will be on-line via the link provided to the NACSW™ trial registration form.
+All entries will be on-line via the link provided to the NACSW™ trial entry form.
 Paper and phone entries will not be accepted.
 Completing the form is not a guarantee of entry.
 You will receive an auto-response email confirming that we received your trial entry after registration - this email does not confirm your space in the trial.
-There will be a separate confirmation from Tracey @noseworkdetectives.com to let you know if your entry has been given a space in the trial.
+There will be a separate confirmation fromTracey@noseworkdetectives.com to let you know if your entry has been given a space in the trial.

-A Qualified Entry is one that meets all of the following criteria
+A Qualified Entry is one that meets all the following criteria:

 Dogs participating in a trial must be at least one year of age.